-Hoof Measurement & Calibration
+Hoof Measurement and Calibration

 Our goal is to provide tools and techniques to enable owners, trimmers, farriers, and veterinarians to provide valid evidence-based hoof care.